smpletz/Exercise-06a-ProBuilder/README.md

 # Exercise-06a-ProBuilder

+Created a scene with probuilder (focusing on fences)

 # References

 Textures from: https://freepbr.com/

-# Created by Nathan Mishler
+# Created by
+Sean Pletz